Kipengere Range: Geography

 From the town of Mbeya the range runs south-east and forms part of the eastern escarpment of the East African Rift, extending about 100 km down the north-eastern shore of the lake to the Ruhuhu River.
 The volcanic Poroto Mountains form a north-western extension of the range.

 In parts the range presents more the character of a plateau than of a true mountain range, but the latter name may be justified by the fact that they form a comparatively narrow belt of country, which falls considerably to the east as well as to the west.
 Most of the range lies above 2000 meters elevation.
 The northern end is well marked in 8° 50′ S by an escarpment falling to the Usangu Plains, the eastern branch of the East African Rift and the basin of the Great Ruaha River.
 Southwards the range terminates in the deep valley of the Ruhuhu River in 10° 30′ S, the first decided break in the highlands that is reached from the north along the east coast of Lake Malawi.
 Towards the south the range appears to have a width of some 20 miles only, but northwards it widens out to about 40 miles, though broken here by the depression, drained towards the Great Ruaha, on the south side of which is Mtorwe (2961 m), the highest known summit of the range.

 The Kitulo Plateau, formerly the Elton Plateau, is a high plateau in the northern part of the range, defined by tall ridges running northwest–southeast.
 Mtorwe and Ishinga (2688 m) overlook the Great Ruaha River valley, while Chaluhangi (2933 m) overlooks the Lake Malawi basin.
 Ngosi (2621 m) is the main peak in the Poroto Mountains.

 At the foot of the mountains on Lake Malawi are the ports of Manda, near the mouth of the Ruhuhu, and Matema, at the north-east corner of the lake.

 People

-The Nyakyusa, Kisi, and Manda people live along the shore of Lake Malawi along the southwestern escarpment of the range.
+The Nyakyusa, Kisi, and Manda people live along the shore of Lake Nyasa along the southwestern escarpment of the range.
 The Wanji, Magoma, Kinga, Pangwa, Ngoni and Nena people live in the interior of the range.